August 27, 2016

 ONE WAY STREET (1950)

-For the first twenty-five minutes, this barely noir film appears to have potential with its dark shadows and the moody, waiting game atmosphere of poker.
+For the first twenty-five minutes, this film would appear to have potential as a noir with its dark shadows and moody, waiting game atmosphere of poker.
 The film starts strong with a wounded criminal, a girl who belongs somewhere, and the whine of Dan Duryea’s voice.
 But it all falls short during the vast middle, becoming a predictable romantic melodrama.
 As if you changed channels and stopped on another movie before returning for the final ten minutes of noir.
 Even with a couple of A-list actors, this disappointing film goes nowhere but south.
-The opening music theme is befitting a soap opera, which should have been my clue.
+The opening music theme is befitting a soap opera which should have been my clue.

 is not exactly a model citizen, either.
 He closes his medical bag but also the matching bag with the 200 grand.
 He intends to walk out with both.
 Guns are drawn on Mason, but with his calm, understated delivery, he tells Duryea the “aspirin” he took will actually put him into convulsions in under two hours.
 Without the antidote, he will die.
 All three watch Mason and Toren leave.
 Donovan is particularly out of sorts over his disappearing share of the loot and in a rage attempts to shoot Mason from their second-story apartment.
 Duryea, literally, calls the shots in the gang and a bullet releases Donovan’s share.
 The King is dead.
 Sweating, Duryea hopes Mason’s long-distance call with the antidote will come true.

 The nervous couple is off to Mexico as quickly as possible because the pill Mason gave Duryea was a placebo.
 The next forty-five minutes is a completely different film.
 Oddly, it stars both leads from that earlier film.
 You will have plenty of time to fix that sandwich or wash your car.
 To be fair, it is not a poorly executed segment and Mason reluctantly uses his medical practice for the locals and livestock.
 Warming to Toren’s advances, both appear to be living happily ever after.
-A highlight during the Mexico bits is Basil Ruysdael as a priest who takes care of his flock.
+A highlight during the Mexico bits is a priest, played by Basil Ruysdael.
 He is loved by the locals and becomes a trusted friend to the assumed married couple.
 His rich bass voice, rye sense of humor and wisdom are endearing.
 One wonders if Duryea and Conrad have already started work on their next picture because it does not appear as though we will see them again in this one.
-Thankfully, Mason and Toren want to be free of their past and both think it best to return the money and end this film "noir-like" it started.
+Thankfully, Mason and Toren want to be free of their past and both think it best to return the money and end this film "noir-like."
 Many tears are shed by the locals.
-Understandably, they preferred being part of this film over the earlier one.
+Understandably, they preferred being part of this film over the bookended parts.